oven-sh/bun/docs/project/developing.md

 ## Linux/Windows

 The best way to build Bun on Linux and Windows is with the official [Dev Container](https://containers.dev).
-It ships with Zig, JavaScriptCore, Zig Language Server, `vscode-zig`, and more pre-installed on an instance of Ubuntu.
+It ships with Zig, JavaScriptCore, Zig Language Server, and more pre-installed on an instance of Ubuntu.

 {% image src="https://user-images.githubusercontent.com/709451/147319227-6446589c-a4d9-480d-bd5b-43037a9e56fd.png" /%}